Akitash/oneuptime/README.md

     - 4 Core
     - 20 GB Disk
     - Docker and Docker Compose installed
+  - *Note: The disk space requirements listed above are for the OneUptime instance only.
+The docker images that are used to run OneUptime require about 20 GB of disk space by themselves and may vary in size depending on your architecture, such as x86_64, arm64, or armhf.
+You should also allocate enough disk space for both the docker images and the OneUptime instance, which may grow over time depending on your usage and settings.*

 #### Prerequisites for Single-Server Deployment
 Before you start the deployment process, please make sure you have: